Early short-door Series 1, among the first 50 of 270 made in

 The history of this

-Mans short-door model, it has a detachable rear fin, Coventry Climax 1,460cc FWB
+short-door model, it has a detachable rear fin, Coventry Climax 1,460cc FWB

 engine with twin Weber DCOE carbs, close-ratio, straight-cut four-speed gearbox